-The award winning Ghosts of Vicksburg is the seventh of Kathleen's twenty-five published books.
-It is written for readers ages 10 to adult who enjoy American Civil War historical fiction without any sex, gore, or explicit violence.
-This book is available as a 215-page trade paperback.
+The award-winning Ghosts of Vicksburg is the seventh of Kathleen's published books.
+It is written for readers ages 10 and up who enjoy American Civil War historical fiction without sex, gore, or explicit violence.

 Jamie Carswell’s happiest childhood memories are of summers spent in Mississippi with his favorite cousin, Althea Winston.
 When he joins the 14th Wisconsin Infantry Regiment, he is horrified to find himself campaigning in Mississippi—and to see firsthand the impact of war on local women and children.
 Althea, meanwhile, is struggling to keep her family intact and safe.
 She is also haunted by a past mistake that took a terrible toll on her family.